stevenwdv/rs-base-scanner/README.md

 - Crafting machines trying to craft more than 1 recipe per tick (>60/sec), which is impossible (this will usually only occur with mods enabling greater speeds).
 - Assembling machines that have no recipe set.
 - Crafting machines with missing fluid connections.
+- Crafting machines with no power (default disabled) or low power.
 - Loaders (in modded Factorio) that have some stray items on them that cannot be inserted into machine they are pointing towards.
 - Orphan underground belts and pipes to ground, taking into account tileable builds.
 - Orphan rail signals.